IABTechLab/uid2docs/docs/getting-started/gs-opt-out.md

 The sure way for a consumer to fully opt out of UID2 is in the [Transparency and Control Portal](https://www.transparentadvertising.com/).

-## How to Opt Back In Again
+## Opt-Out Is Final

-xxx (**Is there a way for users to opt back in again, other than using a different phone number or email address?**)
+Currently, if you opt out of UID2, there is no way to opt back in again.
+As a consumer, if you want to participate in UID2 you could use a different email address or phone number.

 ## Opt-Out Workflow